Understanding my council tax bill

 I can’t pay on the 1st of the month

-If you believe you qualify for a discount or exemption, please see our Council Tax Discounts and Exemptions page.
+If you believe you may qualify for a discount or exemption, please view our Council Tax Discounts and Exemptions.

-If you have submitted a new claim or change of circumstances recently and have not yet received a revised Council Tax bill showing any entitlement or change of entitlement, you will, in the meantime, need to pay your Council Tax as shown on your most recent bill.
+If you were already receiving Council Tax Support (CTS), your entitlement will automatically be calculated for 2024/25 based upon your circumstances known to us.
+If you have submitted a new claim or change of circumstances recently and have not yet received a revised Council Tax bill showing any entitlement or change of entitlement, you will need to pay your Council Tax as shown on your most recent bill.

 I don’t agree with how much Council Tax Support I am getting

 If you are not satisfied with the decision from the Council, you can appeal to an independent Valuation Tribunal within two months of our decision.
-You must however continue to pay your Council Tax as per your bill, whilst you have an appeal outstanding.
+You must continue to pay your Council Tax as billed whilst you have an appeal outstanding.

 Why have I been charged for Adult Social Care?